BASE jumping: Safety

-Recent statistics reflect improved safety of the activity.
+Recent statistics reflect improved safety during the modern era of the activity.
 The 2024 Bridge Day Event which saw the participation of 325 BASE jumpers completing 755 BASE jumps resulted in zero jumper injuries, in contrast to two non-jumper related medical transports from the same event.
-And in the year 2023 the United States saw zero BASE fatalities.
+In the year 2023, the United States saw zero BASE fatalities.
+There have been no rescues related to BASE jumping in the past four years in Yosemite National Park despite it being one of the highest volume locations for wingsuit flying in the United States.

+Data from the earliest pre-2010 era of BASE jumping reflects greater risk.
 A study of BASE jumping fatalities estimated that the overall annual fatality risk in 2002 was one fatality per 60 participants.
 A study of 20,850 BASE jumps from the Kjerag Massif in Norway reported nine fatalities over the 11-year period from 1995 to 2005, or one in every 2,317 jumps.
 However, at that site, one in every 254 jumps over that period resulted in a nonfatal accident.
 BASE jumping is one of the most dangerous recreational activities in the world, with a fatality and injury rate 43 times higher than that of parachuting from a plane.

 As of 4 January 2023, the BASE Fatality List records 480 deaths for BASE jumping since April 1981.